swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 While subscripts share many similarities with methods, they can lead to complex and potentially impossible to support invocations, meaning that they are currently also not allowed to be `distributed`.
 Such subscripts usefulness would, in any case, be severely limited by both their lack of support for being `async` (e.g., could only support read-only subscripts, because no coroutine-style accessors) and their lightweight syntax can lead to the same problems as properties.

 Distributed functions _may_ be combined with property wrappers to function parameters (which were introduced by [SE-0293: Extend Property Wrappers to Function and Closure Parameters](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md)), and their semantics are what one would expect: they are a transformation on the syntactical level, meaning that the actual serialized parameter value is what the property wapper has wrapped the parameter in.
+This is especially interesting for implementing eager validation of specific parameters, such that calls with illegal argument values can be synchronously prevented before even sending the message.
+Of course, the recipient should still validate the incoming arguments using the same logic, but thanks to this we are able to avoid sending wrong values in non-adversarial situations, and just validate some values on the client side eagerly.

 #### Distributed Method Serialization Requirements